thedatamonk/LexPodcast-LLM/README.md

 **4. Setup configuration variables in `.env` file**
 1. Rename `.env.example` file to `.env`.
-2. In the current version of `lexllm`, the only mandatory environment variable to specify is the `CHATNBX_KEY`.
+2. In the current version of `lexllm`, the only mandatory environment variable to specify is the `CHATNBX_KEY` and `OPENAI_API_KEY`.
-3. `OPENAI_API_KEY` is required only when you want to create embeddings using the OpenAI Embeddings API.
-Since, the embeddings for each video are already provided, this can be safely skipped.
+3. `CHATNBX_KEY` is used to invoke the ChatNBX API.
+This API is used to generate answers.
+4. `OPENAI_API_KEY` is used to invoke the OpenAI Embeddings API.
+This API is used to convert the query into an embedding that in turn is used to fetch relevant documents from Qdrant vectorDB.
-4. `QDRANT_CLOUD_KEY` and `QDRANT_DB_URL` are optional since we will be storing the embeddings in a local instance of Qdrant.
+5. `QDRANT_CLOUD_KEY` and `QDRANT_DB_URL` are optional since we will be storing the embeddings in a local instance of Qdrant.
 I was facing some issues `(ERROR 403)` while creating a collection in Qdrant cloud DB.

 **5. Store embeddings in Qdrant DB**